RefPerSys/RefPerSys/SHORT-TERM-TODO.md

 code on https://github.com/RefPerSys/RefPerSys

-The intuition is to mention here a few things which should take less than a few days of work.
+The intuition is to mention here a few things which should take less than a few days or weeks of work.

 ## TODO List